Where to Go for a Gluten-Free Feast in Adelaide

 Mexican Society

-Gluten-free dining at Mexican Society feels effortless.
-Most dishes are naturally GF, with tacos, slow-cooked meats, and vibrant share plates at the centre of the table.
+Gluten-free dining at Mexican Society is low-effort by design.
+Most dishes are naturally GF, with tacos, slow-cooked meats, and loaded share plates at the centre of the table.
 Extra tweaks make it simple to enjoy most things on the menu, whether you’re dining in or grabbing takeaway for a casual feast.

 140 Gouger Street, Adelaide